tmux-python/libtmux/README.md

-# libtmux - scripting library for tmux
+# libtmux

+libtmux is a scripting library for tmux.
+You can use it command and control tmux servers, sessions, windows, and panes.
+It is the tool behind [tmuxp], a tmux workspace manager in python.

 [![Python Package](https://img.shields.io/pypi/v/libtmux.svg)](https://pypi.org/project/libtmux/)
 [![Docs](https://github.com/tmux-python/libtmux/workflows/Publish%20Docs/badge.svg)](https://libtmux.git-pull.com/)